endpointservices/mps3/docs/JSON_merge_patch.md

 merge(merge(s, a), b) == merge(merge(s, b), a) if b intersect a == empty
 ```

-This is useful for collaboration, sparse updates from different players can be merged nicely, and in most cases if the players are doing different things the outcome will not be affected by network delays.
+This is useful for collaboration, sparse updates from different players can be merged nicely, and in most cases, if the players are doing different things the outcome will not be affected by network delays.

+### Overlapping writes are last-write-wins

 There is, however, a problem when players mutate the same resource, for example, if player one deletes a resource
 ```
 {
 	resource1: null